Admesy Spectrometers

 Auto Range Parameters

-Manually setting Integration Time and Gain values can be complex and unreliable.
-Admesy recommends the use of the Auto Range function to automatically define optimum settings during measurement.
+Manually setting Integration Time values can be complex and unreliable.
+Admesy recommends the use of the Auto Range function to automatically define Integration Time settings during measurement based on the following option settings.

 Spectrometer Parameters